ymadh/question-generation-api/README.md

 You may have to run migrations with `python manage.py migrate`

 ### After Initial Setup
-If you make any changes to the model for 'Questions' or add ny additional models, you will have to run `python manage.py make migrations` then migrate them with the cmmand above.
+If you make any changes to the model for 'Questions' or add ny additional models, you will have to run `python manage.py make migrations` then migrate them with the command above.

 #### Create a Super User for the admin/db interfaces
 `python manage.py createsuperuser`